kervi/doc/source/security.rst

 Anonymous access
 ----------------

-Anonymous access is controlled via the anonymous user in the authentication configuration.
+Anonymous access is controlled via the anonymous user in the plain_users configuration section.

  .. code:: python

-    "authentication":{
-        "users" : {
+    "plain_users": {
         "anonymous":{
-                "enabled": true
+            "enabled": True
-            }
         }
     }

 The web user will be prompted with a login screen when accessing the UI if anonymous access is disabled.